6th Foreign Infantry Regiment

 6e REI - 6 REI - Legion Etrangere - Certificat de bonne conduite - 1941

-One of the last Good behavior Certificates made out by the 6e REI and signed by Colonel Barre.
-This very rare document, dated 4 September 1941 at Camp d’Idron, was published with the kind permission of Krzysztof Schramm.
+One of the last Honorable discharge certificates issued by the 6e REI and signed by Colonel Barre.
+The rare document was issued at Camp d’Idron on September 4, 1941.
+Collection of Krzysztof Schramm.

 6e REI - 6 REI - Legion Etrangere - Certificat de bonne conduite - 1941 - Detail